hydroper-jet/lang/design/design.md

 Indexing by a number type is equivalent to using one of the interfaces `jetwork.operators.Get`, `jetwork.operators.Set`, and `jetwork.operators.Delete`.

+# `in` operator

 Unlike ECMAScript, the `in` operator is not property-tied: it always uses the `jetwork.operators.Has` interface.

+The `in` operator does not consider the prototype inheritance model of ECMAScript.

 # Package (registry namespace)